sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ## Build process

-During the build process, Kustomize will first build the resources from the base layer of the application.
-If generators are used, it will then create ConfigMaps and Secrets.
+During the build process, Kustomize will:

+1. First build the resources from the base layer of the application.
+2. If generators are used, it will then create ConfigMaps and Secrets.
 These resources can be generated from files, or from data stored in ConfigMaps, or from image metadata.

-Next, Kustomize will apply patches specified by the components to selectively overwrite resources in the base layer.
+3. Next, Kustomize will apply patches specified by the components to selectively overwrite resources in the base layer.
 Patching allows you to modify the resources defined in the base layer without changing the original source files.
 This is useful for making small, targeted changes to the resources that are needed for your specific deployment.

-Finally, Kustomize will perform validation to ensure that the modified resources are valid and conform to the Kubernetes API.
+4. Finally, Kustomize will perform validation to ensure that the modified resources are valid and conform to the Kubernetes API.
 This is to ensure that the customized deployment is ready for use.

 Once the validation is passed, the modified resources are grouped into a single file, known as the output.
 After that, you can use kubectl to apply the overlaid resources to your cluster.

 ## Deployment repository

-All the Kustomize resources for Sourcegraph are located inside the **new** directory of our deployment repository.
+You can find all the configuration files and components needed to deploy Sourcegraph with Kustomize in the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository.

 Here is the file structure: